Tarzan (1999 film): Box office

 Pre-release box office tracking indicated that Tarzan was appealing to all four major demographics noticeably for the first time for a Disney animated film since The Lion King (1994).
 The film was given a limited release on June 16, 1999, and its wide release followed two days later in 3,005 screens.
-During the weekend of June 18–21, Tarzan grossed $34.1 million ranking first at the box office, beating out Austin Powers: The Spy Who Shagged Me (1999).
+During the weekend of June 18–21, Tarzan grossed $34.1 million, ranking first at the box office above Austin Powers: The Spy Who Shagged Me (1999) and The General's Daughter (1999).
 At the time, it also ranked second behind The Lion King (1994), which had earned $40.9 million, as the highest-earning box office opening for a Disney animated film.
+In its second weekend, the film would drop into second place behind Big Daddy (1999), making $23.5 million.
 By August 1999, the domestic gross was projected to approach $170 million.
 Ultimately, the film closed its box office run earning $448.2 million worldwide.

+In the UK, Tarzan collected $5 million during its opening weekend, beating out American Pie (1999), Deep Blue Sea (1999) and Bowfinger (1999) to reach the number one spot at the box office.
+It had the highest opening weekend for a traditionally animated film in the country, taking the previous record held by The Lion King (1994).
+The film also managed to earn $1.4 million in Sweden, making it the country's third-highest opening weekend in history, after the latter film and Indpendence Day (1996).
+Then, it earned $7.2 million in France, making it the fourth-highest opening there, trailing Star Wars: Episode I – The Phantom Menace (1999), Asterix & Obelix vs. Caesar (1999) and The Visitors II: The Corridors of Time (1998).
+Additionally, the film made $2.5 million in Spain, surpassing Ransom (1996) as the country's highest opening weekend for any Disney film.